-All AFROTC cadets receive uniforms, books and equipment for ROTC classes at no cost.
-Upon being commissioned a 2nd Lieutenant in the Air Force you will receive a starting salary and allowances worth more than \$35,000 per year.
-Free medical and dental care, 30 days paid annual vacation and added educational benefits are also part of the compensation package.
+All AFROTC cadets receive uniforms, books and equipment for ROTC classes at not cost.
+Upon being commissioned a 2nd Lieutenant in the Air Force, cadets will receive a starting salary and allowances worth more than \$35,000 per year.
+Free medical and dental care, 30 days paid annual vacation paid annual vacation and added educational benefits are also part of the compensation package.